Canned & Preserved Food Trading License in Dubai

 Dubai South Free Zone: 145 square kilometres of integrated logistics and business space

-Activity Code: 4721.87 | Licence Type: Trading | Category: Trading
+Activity Code: 4721.87 | License Type: Trading | Category: Trading

 100% foreign ownership permitted within the free zone

-What the Licence Covers
+What the License Covers

-A Canned and Preserved Food Trading Licence under Activity Code 4721.87 authorises the holder to import, export, distribute, and trade a broad range of canned and preserved food products.
+A Canned and Preserved Food Trading License under Activity Code 4721.87 authorises the holder to import, export, distribute, and trade a broad range of canned and preserved food products.
 This includes, but is not limited to:

 Canned vegetables, legumes, and pulses